-Monitoring the implementation of the SEP across the Health Board can be challenging.
-The Diversity and Inclusion Team will continue to promote, encourage and adopt a pro-active approach across all sites, wards and departments towards developing initiatives to meet our SEP objectives.
+Monitoring the implementation of the SEP across the whole of the Health Board can be challenging.
+The Diversity and Inclusion team will continue to promote, encourage and adopt a pro-active approach across all sites, wards and departments towards developing initiatives to meet our SEP objectives.
 This includes mechanisms for engaging with staff from wider directorates and teams, acknowledging that progress to implement specific actions and initiatives can be impacted by operational pressures in the aftermath of the pandemic.